-The national curriculum for computing aims to ensure that all pupils:
+The aims of teaching geography in our school are to ensure that all pupils:

 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

 - can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

-- can evaluate and apply information technology, including new or unfamiliar technology, analytically to solve problems
+- can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

-- are responsible, competent, confident and creative users of information and communication technology.
+- are responsible, competent, confident and creative users of information and communication technology

 Websites we recommend to explore:

 Computing at School - Home Learning (KS1 and KS2):

 Barefoot (KS1 and KS2):